File and Image Management

 2. Navigate to or search for the file you want to link to, and select the file.

-3. Click the Get URL operation at the top to view the URL for the file on the CDN.
+3. Click the Get URL operation at the top.

 If you delete a file and replace it with a new file of the same name, then any existing links to the file will not be updated.
 You have to manually update the links yourself.